jnunyez/synchronization/README.md

 EOF
 ```

-* For a full listing of the possible Silicom TimeSync configuration parameters and their possible values in `StsConfig` CR:
+* For a full listing of the possible Silicom Time Sync configuration parameters and their possible values in `StsConfig` CR:

 ``` console
 # oc explain StsConfig.spec